(This syllabus is a generic syllabus and will be secondary to the official syllabus handed out in the classroom.)

 Academic Misconduct: All institutions of higher education rely on intellectual integrity.
 Teachers must expect honesty from students, and the failure to demonstrate honesty represents a fundamental threat to the entire academic endeavor.

 Students are expected to follow university policies as put forth in the institution's Student Code of Responsibilities and Conduct.
-In accordance with Title 12 of The Student Code (page 11), instances of alleged academic misconduct (e.g. cheating, plagiarism, etc) will follow the policies and procedures as described in Title 12.
-As a general rule, Faculty at Rogers State University have the responsibility of enforcing the academic code.
-Therefore, if academic misconduct is suspected I will submit a letter of alleged academic misconduct to the Office of Student Affairs.
+In accordance with Title 12 of The Student Code, instances of alleged academic misconduct (e.g. cheating, plagiarism, etc) will follow the policies and procedures as described in Title 12.

 Non-academic misconduct: In order to maintain an effective learning environment, students are expected to fully comply with The Student Code.
 Disruptive behavior will not be tolerated.
 It is the responsibility of each student to read and become familiar with the policies of The Student Code.